 The Electronic Fuel Injection system on your vehicle contains a self-diagnostic feature that will illuminate the malfunction indicator light (MIL) if it detects a problem.
-When this indicator is on, the fault code will display on the dashboard directly, record the fault code and contact your dealer for diagnosing.
+When this indicator is on,

+Please contact your dealer for diagnosing.
 Your dealer has the EFI tool required to diagnose, repair and clear trouble codes.